sonykey2003/vault_jc_ldap/README.md

 On Vagrant:
-1. Recommended to run line-by-lines in vault_jc_ldap.sh
+1. Recommended to run line-by-lines in vault_jc_ldap.sh.
+Fill in your own JumpCloud OrgID, LDAP bind account name and password.
 2. You will get this message once logged in successfully via LDAP:
 ```sh
 Success!
 You are now authenticated.
 The token information displayed below